-On Sunday February 28, 2016, Velocity welcomed some of Seattle’s African-American dance luminaries for a Speakeasy entitled The Color of Dance-History of Black Dance in Seattle.
-We were able to engage with dance artists currently working in Seattle and heard from Seattle Dance legends on whose shoulders we stand.
+On February 28, 2016, an incredible intergenerational gathering of Seattle dance luminaries came together for the Velocity Speakeasy The Color of Dance-History of Black Dance in Seattle.
+The first of its kind in our city, emerging dance artists engaged with Seattle dance legends, on whose shoulders we stand.

 The event was hosted by Dani Tirrell, and featured Melba Ayco, Tyrone Crosby (Koach T), Alex Crozier, Jade Solomon Curtis, Edna Daigre, Makeda Ebube, Randy Ford, Maxie Jamal, Afua Kouyate, Kabby Mitchell, Vivian Phillips, Erricka Turner and Markeith Wiley.

-This Speakeasy was put on in conjunction with Showing Out: Contemporary Black Choreographers on March 5, 2016.
-Showing Out was co-presented by CD Forum + Velocity, with curation by Spectrum Dance Theater Artistic Director Donald Byrd and Velocity Artistic Director Tonya Lockyer, featuring work by Alex Crozier, Jade Solomon Curtis, Randy Ford, Maxie Jamal, and Dani Tirrell.
+This Speakeasy happened in conjunction with Showing Out: Contemporary Black Choreographers on March 5, 2016 co-presented by CD Forum + Velocity, with curation by Spectrum Dance Theater Artistic Director Donald Byrd and Velocity Artistic Director Tonya Lockyer, featuring work by Alex Crozier, Jade Solomon Curtis, Randy Ford, Maxie Jamal, and Dani Tirrell.

 Watch the videos of the Speakeasy below and join the conversation!